RSailes/password-generator/README.md

 # Password Generator
+_| NOTE: The Python version of this program needs to be modified, I recommend using the Java version._

 This password generator is able to generate as many unique passwords as you need.
 Capabilities include:
 - Changing how many passwords to generate and their length